Paappi Appacha: Plot

 Soon, it was revealed that Annie was actually kidnapped by Manikkunju and his men.
 In a struggle, she tries to escape and finds Dasan and asks for help.
 Manikkunju arrives and soon a twist occurs which turns out that Manikkunju is Dasan's business partner.
 Dasan reveals to Annie that he had a heavy grudge against Paappi and Mathai, who are now doing business on the land which was actually his own, but now bought by Mathai long ago.
 Dasan's original name is revealed to be Sivadasa Kaimal.
 His father, Radhakrishnan, who was prosperous than Mathai, had to sell and pledge his land off to the Nirappel family, due to his extravagant lifestyle.
 After losing everything and due to shame, Kaimal ran way and later he committed suicide.
 Dasan's main plan was to break Paappi's and Mathai's relationship, in order to retrieve the land, during which he has been obsessed with Annie since the first time he saw her and even though he knows Annie loves Paappi, he still craves for her body.
 He tried to separate them by contesting Annie against Paappi in the election and sending goons to kill Paappi.
 But the plan fails.
 He then executes his plan to disrupt Annie's marriage proposal in Paappi's style and setting fire on the school to break Paappi's and Mathai's relationship.
 Manikkunju helps in most of his plan.
 Dasan was the one who attacked Mathai with Manikkunju.
 Only Shashankan witnessed this and Dasan tries to kill Shashankan so that he will not reveal the truth to anyone, but he escapes.
 The goons who tried to kill Shashankan were Dasan's men.

 After revealing all the truth, Dasan proceeds to molest Annie, but Paappi arrives, saves her and trashes Dasan, Manikkunju and their men.
 But Manikkunju thrashes Paappi, very badly.
 Meanwhile, Mathai arrives with Kuttaappi, Shashankan and his henchmen after learning the entire truth.
 He tells to fight back if he is Mathai's son, which he does bravely.
 In the end, against Paappi's rage to kill Dasan for ruining Paappi's and Mathai's relationship, he has to release him because of Mathai's fatherly plea.
 Paappi reveals to Dasan that he gave him the teacher job, after knowing that Dasan is Kaimal's son and out of sympathy for his family's downfall.
-When the movie is about to be done, Shashankan comes clean and asks Paappi if he loves his father or mother and he was about to say father but his father says "Annie!" and they end the movie happily.
+Pappi then warns Dasan to never return to Ithirikkandam ever again and throws one final punch at the latter.
+I When the movie is about to be done, Shashankan comes clean and asks Paappi if he loves his father or mother and he was about to say father but his father says "Annie!" and they end the movie happily.